ukb-dt/ukb-bge-00/index.md

 You start with $(E, x)$.
 Raw existence and a coordinate.
 Energy or experience indexed to a state.
 This is pre-interpretive.
 Physics-before-meaning.
 The world just *is*, sampled at (x).

 Then $E(t \mid x) + \epsilon$.
 Conditioning enters.
 Time appears, context appears, and with it irreducible error.
 This is perception and memory.
 Nothing is ever observed without priors, and nothing is ever clean.
-The (\epsilon) is not noise to be eliminated; it’s the tax intelligence pays for existing in time.
+The $\epsilon$ is not noise to be eliminated; it’s the tax intelligence pays for existing in time.

 $\frac{dE_x}{dt}$ is where intelligence begins to *care*.
 Not about absolute states, but about change.
 Prediction lives here.
 This is why static truths bore intelligent systems; gradients are where control is possible.